fraunhoferfokus/open-content-decryption-module/README.md

 ## Known Issues / Comments

 This is a preliminary version of OCDM.
 Please file any issues or comments.

+* Chromium sandbox: Currently Chromium needs to be started with the --no-sandbox flag because of the current RPC mechanism.
+* Multiple session support is current work in progress.
+* Code needs more review from the community (e.g. memory allocation, appropriate data types).

 ## License